 The Statue of Liberty has appeared in films on t-shirts and across Instagram profiles.
 But, how much do you know about the Statue of Liberty?
 Today we are going to explore some of the most interesting facts, history bits, and information surrounding this statue.

-1. Sealing a friendship between the United States
+1. Sealing a friendship between the United States and France

 The Statue of Liberty is shrouded in symbolism, however, there was an original purpose for lady liberty entering the states.
 Lady Liberty is actually a french export.
 The construction of the statue was created as a means to officially seal the friendship between France and the United States.

 Frédéric Auguste Bartholdi and his team, that included Eiffel Tower designer Gustave Eiffel, began construction of the copper statue in 1875.
 It was exhibited at the World’s Fair.
 France gave the massive statue to America in 1886.

 Aside from being a symbolic beacon, the Statue of Liberty was a very literal beacon for people traveling.
 Two years after making its official debut in the New York Harbor, the copper statue doubled as a lighthouse and would go on to continue that role for 16 years.
 Nevertheless, Lady Liberty was not the best at her job and was shut off because her light was too dim for ships.

 Now you might think you have big feet but Lady Liberty is on a whole different level.
 The Statue of Liberty wears a size 879 shoe, which makes sense as she weighs about 225 tons.
 From base to torch, Lady Liberty is 305 feet and 1 inch tall.
 If you want to fully check out the statue, you must climb her 354 stairs or 20 stories.